RhysTyler112/Interactive-Front-End-Development/README.md

 Higher to Lower

-Higher and Lower is a game card game where the player has to choose card after the current card dispalyed will be higher or lower.
-This is achived by using javascript.
+Higher and Lower is a card game where the player has to choose a card after the current card displayed will be higher or lower.
+This is achieved by using javascript.

 ![Am I Responsive](assets/readme/am-i-responisve.png)